poores72/pier/README.md

 ## dijkstra

 There are many algorithms for solving problems which have an objective of the shortest path.
 In our test, one of the best used ones is the dijkstra algorithm.
+This algorithm can be helpful for small instances with limited number of nodes.
+For bigger instances heuristic algorithms are needed to remove some of bridges & piers which are far from the houses & shops.

+## Other functions

+Other functions files are written inside the dijkstra function.